Day 4 of #100DaysOfCode — Mastering useEffect in React

 });

-When to use: Rarely.
-This triggers on initial mount + every re‑render, which can cause performance issues or infinite loops.
+- Rarely.
+This runs on initial mount and on every re‑render, which can cause performance problems or infinite loops.

 2️⃣ Empty Dependency Array [] – Runs only once (on mount)